krisztin/foodpoison-chrome/README.md

 :ballot_box_with_check: Displays the Food Hygiene Information Scheme certificates for Scottish restaurants/establishments

-:white_medium_square: Welsh language support

-:white_medium_square: Image to link the result on FSA's website for more info
+:ballot_box_with_check: Image to link the result on FSA's website for more info

+:white_medium_square: Welsh language/rating support

 :white_medium_square: Tests.
 There are a **bunch** of edgecases out there that are getting a bit tedious to test manually

+:white_medium_square: Use GraphQL to cut down on unnecessary data retrieval

+:white_medium_square: Sometimes postcodes don't match between Deliveroo and FSA.
+Some fuzziness should be introduced.

 ## Table of contents <!-- omit in toc -->